 The cost of living in Ghana is higher than new arrivals may expect.
-Ghana's capital city, Accra, ranked as the 178th most expensive expat destination out of the 227 cities analysed in the 2023 Mercer Cost of Living Survey.
+Ghana’s capital city, Accra, has soared to its position as the 98th most expensive expat destination out of the 226 cities analysed in the 2024 Mercer Cost of Living Survey.

-Accommodation in Ghana is particularly expensive and will take up most of an expat's budget.
+Accommodation in Ghana is particularly pricey and will take up most of an expat’s budget.
 Household utilities and communication technology are also costly.
-Transport expenses in Ghana are relatively low, however, even for those who choose to drive.
+That said, transport expenses in Ghana are relatively low, even for those who choose to drive.

 As the standard of public healthcare is poor, foreigners moving to Ghana typically opt for private healthcare and must invest in a comprehensive international health insurance policy.
 Luckily, many expats in Ghana have this expense covered by their employer.